The Complex-Time Segal-Bargmann Transform: The Segal--Bargmann Transform

 With these results in hand, we may now prove Theorem \ref{largeS.thm}, describing the large-$s$ limit of the transform $B_{s,\tau}$.

 \begin{proof} [Proof of Theorem \ref{largeS.thm}]Since $K$ is compact, the function $\rho_{s}$ is bounded and bounded away from zero, showing that $L^{2} (K)=L^{2}(K,\rho_{s})$ as sets.
-The equality of $L^{2}(K_{\mathbb{C}},\nu _{t})$ and $L^{2}(K_{\mathbb{C}},\mu_{s,\tau})$ as sets follows from Corollary \ref{KcRhoSinfinity.lem}.
-The claimed convergence of norms then follows easily from Lemma \ref{compactRhoSinfinity.lem} and the fact that the constants $\beta_{s}$ and $\gamma_{s}$ in Corollary \ref{KcRhoSinfinity.lem} may be chosen to converge to 1 as $s$ tends to infinity.
+The equality of $L^{2}(K_{\mathbb{C}},\nu _{t})$ and $L^{2}(K_{\mathbb{C}},\mu_{s,\tau})$ as sets follows from the averaging lemma (Lemma \ref{averaging.lem}) and Proposition \ref{nutIndep.prop}.
+We then note that as $s$ tends to infinity with $\tau$ fixed, the parameter $\sigma$ in the averaging lemma can be chosen to tend to infinity.
+Thus, by Lemma \ref{compactRhoSinfinity.lem}, the constants in the averaging lemma tend to 1 as $s$ tend to infinity, from which the claimed convergence of norms follows.
 The equalities of the various Hilbert spaces as sets and the convergence of the norms allows us to deduce the unitarity of $B_{\infty,\tau}$ from the unitarity of the maps $B_{s,\tau}$. \end{proof}